KnowledgeCaptureAndDiscovery/somef/docs/condaenvironment.md

-# Metadata extracted from a Conda `environment.yml` file

 The following metadata fields can be extracted from a Conda `environment.yml` or `environment.yaml` file.
 This file format is part of the Conda environment specification and is commonly used to declare software dependencies for reproducible environments.